mattelacqua/duckietown-soid/README.md

 ### Installation Using Conda & Pip (***Working***)

 You can install all the dependencies, including PyTorch, using Conda as follows.
-For those trying to use this package on MILA machines, this is the way to go:
+Using MiniConda3:

 ```
 git clone https://github.com/duckietown/gym-duckietown.git